SeRaTo12/SeRaTo12/README.md

 - 👋 Hi, I’m @SeRaTo12
-- 👀 I’m interested in learn about programming, relationship with creation or videogames, cyber-security and design & creation of web sytes
+- 👀 I’m interested in learn about...
-- 🌱 I’m currently learning to programming in c, html 5, css 3 and JavaScrypt.
-I´m Studyng Information Technology Engineering
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate on proyects of web sytes and another proyects.
+- 💞️ I’m looking to collaborate...
 - 📫 How to reach me.
 You can find me in:
 - Facebook: Sebastián Torres
 - Linkedin: Sebastián Rodríguez